Hybrid (biology): Etymology

 The term hybrid is derived from Latin hybrida, used for crosses such as of a tame sow and a wild boar.
 The term came into popular use in English in the 19th century, though examples of its use have been found from the early 17th century.

 Conspicuous hybrids are popularly named with portmanteau words, starting in the 1920s with the breeding of tiger–lion hybrids (liger and tigon).
+Examples if this include the cama, pumapard, sturddlefish, and wholphin.